Student Health Services

-- online personal form
+- Online personal history form

 All charges for referrals, diagnostic procedures and lab work will be billed directly to the student at his/her home address.
 Quest Diagnostic Laboratory is the default laboratory where all specimens are sent unless the student advises the health care provider otherwise.
 Student Health Services does not participate in third-party billing.
 To process bills for insurance reimbursement follow the instructions on the bill.

 - Meningitis conjugate immunization given within five years of the first day of classes (required of anyone living in campus-owned housing)

 - Two MMR (measles, mumps and rubella) or positive titer indicated by lab report

 - TB screening/testing, per guidelines listed on the form

 - Two Varicella (or proof of the disease) or positive titer indicated by lab report